septag/Junkyard/doc/CodingStandard.md

 - **C++11/98**:
     - *lambda functions*: Limited use.
 Only if the body of the function is no more than a couple of lines.
     - `constexpr`
     - *operator overloading*: Limited use.
-Mainly for math types
+Mainly for math types.
     - *default arguments*: Pass structs with default member initializers are preferred.
     - *Function overrides*: Limited use.
 It is mainly used for passing arguments with different types to a function that pretty much uses the same base signature and does the same thing (like variants for example).
 Otherwise, for functions that does drastically a different thing based on input arguments, you should use a different name instead.
     - *Return structs as value (C++ ABI)*